-Dr. Kerry Mummery is the Dean of the Faculty of Physical Education and Recreation, Chair of the Health Sciences Council and President-Elect of The Canadian Council of Physical Education & Kinesiology Administrators.
+Dr. Kerry Mummery is the Dean of the Faculty of Kinesiology, Sport, and Recreation, Chair of the Health Sciences Council and President-Elect of The Canadian Council of Physical Education & Kinesiology Administrators.
 In addition to his leadership role in the Faculty, Dr. Mummery is an internationally-renowned scholar in the area of physical activity and population health, and an award-winning educator.

 Prior to his current appointment to the deanship at the University of Alberta, Dr. Mummery spent 13½ years in Australia, most recently as professor and acting pro-vice chancellor, and executive dean of the Faculty of Sciences, Engineering and Health at Central Queensland University in Rockhampton.